3p3r/cdk-web/README.md

 The following application-specific resources are only included in `cdk-web`:

-- `esbuild.wasm`: used by the NodeJS construct
+- `esbuild.wasm`: used by the NodeJS lambda construct
 - `cdk-web.js.map`: used by JS DevTools and debuggers